 Cub Scout Day Camp is a valuable activity for many reasons:

-Provides continuation of the Cub Scout program during the summer and the opportunity for units to earn the National Summertime Pack Award and to work toward qualifying for the National Quality Unit Award.
+- Provides continuation of the Cub Scout program during the summer and the opportunity for units to earn the National Summertime Pack Award and to work toward qualifying for the Journey to Excellence.

-Helps recruit new boys in the den and pack during the summer.
+- Helps to recruit new boys in the den and pack during the summer.